aksonov/react-native-router-flux/docs/other_info.md

 ```
 Note, that almost empty `viewAccount` sub-state here is needed to reset MyAccount to initial params defined for this scene (remove `save`, `editMode` and other properties from original state)
 Sure it could be done using Redux, however it will require more coding and programmatic setting NavBar buttons using `refresh`.

-## Production Apps using react-native-router-flux
-+ GuavaPass.com ([iOS](https://itunes.apple.com/en/app/guavapass-one-pass-fitness/id1050491044?l=en&mt=8), Android) - offers convenient access to top classes at boutique fitness studios across Asia.

-## Support
-Thanks to all who submitted PRs to 2.x release.
-If you like the component and want to support it, feel free to donate any amount or help with issues.